tomammon/ansible-reference/README.md

 **l1-ios.yml** example of a provider dict

+**multi-traceroute.yml:** run a traceroute from multiple remote linux servers to multiple destinations and send the output to a slack channel

 **revert-lab.yml:** easily reset IOS-XR and IOS-XE lab routers to a clean configuration, based on a file name on a TFTP server

 **save-configs-withtags.yml:** same as save-configs.yml below, but using a different tag for each task to demonstrate tag usage